Anusha08Baskaran/Traklabs/README.md

 UPDATE employees SET departments.dept_no=1 WHERE departments.dept_name='Sales';

-DELETE FROM employees WHERE departments.dept_no=0;
+DELETE FROM employees WHERE departments.dept_name='Development';